A commitment to Indigenous Education

 For those Indigenous students in our program, we aim to:

-For our entire Loreto Community, this program:
+For our entire Loreto Community, the Bursary Program: